 Table 8.
-Relationship between GPA, problematic internet usage and academic procrastination behavior of high school students Significant differences were found as a result of Spearman tests conducted to examine the relationship between high school students' grade point averages, problematic internet usage and academic procrastination behaviors (p < .05).
-A significant, negative and weak relationship was found between the average mathematics grade of students in the previous semester and their problematic internet usage measurement scores (r = -.100, p < .05).
-In this case, it can be said that as the problematic internet usage of students decreases, their GPA will increase.
+Relationship between GPA, problematic Internet usage and academic procrastination behaviour of

+Significant differences were found as a result of Spearman tests conducted to examine the relationship between high school students' GPAs, problematic Internet usage and academic procrastination behaviours (p < .05).
+A significant, negative and weak relationship was found between the average mathematics grade of students in the previous semester and their problematic Internet usage measurement scores (r = -0.100, p < 0.05).
+In this case, it can be said that as the problematic Internet usage of students decreases, their GPA will increase.

-A significant, negative and weak relationship was found between the average mathematics grade of students in the previous semester and their academic procrastination behavior measurement scores (r = -.
-155, p <.05).
-In this case, it is possible to say that as the academic procrastination behavior of the students decreases, their GPA will increase.
+A significant, negative and weak relationship was found between the average mathematics grade of students in the previous semester and their academic procrastination behaviour measurement scores (r = -0.155, p < 0.05).
+In this case, it is possible to say that as the academic procrastination behaviour of the students decreases, their GPA will increase.

-A significant, positive, and moderate correlation was found between the problematic internet usage levels of students and their academic procrastination behavior measurement scores (r = .371, p <.05).
-In this case, it can be claimed that as the academic procrastination behavior of students decreases, their problematic internet usage levels will decrease.
+A significant, positive, and moderate correlation was found between the problematic Internet usage levels of students and their academic procrastination behaviour measurement scores (r = 0.371, p < 0.05).
+In this case, it can be claimed that as the academic procrastination behaviour of students decreases, their problematic Internet usage levels will decrease.

-3.7 Problematic internet usage and academic procrastination behavior of high school students
+3.7.
+Problematic Internet usage and academic procrastination behaviour of high school students

-The mean and standard deviation scores of the problematic internet usage and academic procrastination behavior of high school students are given in Table 9.
+The mean and standard deviation scores of the problematic Internet usage and academic procrastination behaviour of high school students are given in Table 9.